 One of the all-time-great, ultimate vampire movies, director Tod Browning’s 1931 film is essential viewing.
 It is based on the Hamilton Deane and John Balderston hit play version of the Bram Stoker novel, which was first staged in London in 1925, followed by Broadway in 1927, where it ran for 261 performances and also starred Bela Lugosi and Edward Van Sloan.

-In an iconic appearance that’s never faded and continues to impede on the culture, Lugosi (‘I am Dracula.
+In an iconic appearance that’s never faded and continues to impinge on the culture, Lugosi (‘I am Dracula.
 I bid you welcome… Listen to them.
 Children of the night [wolves], what music they make’) re-creates his theatre role magnificently, and with great eerie, other-worldly authority.
 The film’s first, virtually silent reel, with a bat leading estate agent Renfield (a wildly over-acting Dwight Frye) along the way to Castle Dracula in Transylvania, is the best.

 Later the film becomes a little static and tends to become a bit hammy when the Count visits England by ship and enters the bedroom of desirable heroine Mina Seward (Helen Chandler) after he is transformed into a bat.
 It remains mesmerising throughout, though.